 The Story: The giant, who lives at the top of the beanstalk in Princess Sophie’s garden, is keeping everybody awake with his snoring.
 Brave Princess Sophie climbs the beanstalk and tries various ways of helping him but nothing helps and the queen orders her soldiers to lock the giant up.
 However, Sophie gets there first and reads him a bedtime story.
 The giant wants more stories and when Sophie discovers that the giant can’t read, the queen’s soldiers help her to find a solution to his problem…

-Sophie lives with her parents, a very modern king (who is happy to don an apron and do the housework) and queen, in a tiny house.
+Sophie lives with her parents, a modern king (who wears an apron and does the housework) and queen, in a tiny house.
 Fairytales play an important part in their lives and there are references throughout the text to porridge, bears and a gingerbread house.
-The stories also play a big part in Sophie’s plan as they calm the giant so that eventually he can sleep without snoring.
+Stories also play a big part in Sophie’s plan, they calm the giant so that eventually he can sleep without snoring.

 Caryl Hart’s bouncy, rhyming text is complemented by Sarah Warburton’s colourful and incredibly detailed illustrations which are full of humour.
 We love Sophie’s butler, a very dapper dressed mouse who pours tea, holds a torch in the dark and serves drinks and my daughter loves the giant’s bunny slippers.
 It amuses us that, despite their old, scruffy clothes, Sophie and her parents always wear their crowns and we love looking at the pictures in Sophie’s fairytale book.